 The category controls where on the web site your post will appear.
 As initially distributed there were three categories: News (the default and visible to the public), Club News which only show up in the Members’ Area and Competitions.
 All posts which are not public should be marked as “Block this page” in the page restriction panel in the top right hand corner of the editor.

 Please avoid using all capitals in post titles and headers.
 WordPress has been configured to associate a style with each header level.
 This association may be changed in the future which may invalidate tweaks that you have made.

-You can use with bold and italic options in moderation – but avoid the underline as it makes it look like a link.
+You can use bold and italic options in moderation – but avoid the underline as it makes the text look like a link.

 You may want to embed links within content, so a user can jump from one part of the site to another.
 For example you may want a news item about an open day which links directly to your Open Day page.